harakeke-2021/Health-Hub/README.md

 #### How To Manage Commits.
 When I am managing commits.
 I plan to work with 3 layers of branches.
 The main branch(always functional always presentable).
 The dev branch(merge branch).
 The feature branch( This is where I plan on building functions)

+# Tasks For MVP(Must Do)

+## Create and style home page

+## Create and style form page

+## Create and style output page(uses id for now)

+## Setup function for anayzing BMI and calories

+## Link BMI and colorie calculator function to run on post in the form page

+# Make sure that the data is displayed inside of the output page.

+# Task

+## Create a database.(create seeds and migrations as if there will be multiple users.).
+But the user should be able to perform database functions without any authentication(for the first user.)

+## Create user login

+## Create user authenticated routes.
+We should now only be able to edit the data for the user.
+## test that the d

 # MVP